forseti-security/forseti-security/_docs/_latest/index.md

 **[Setup]({% link _docs/latest/setup/index.md %})**

-Install or upgrade Forseti Security to help protect your GCP environments by monitoring your GCP resources to ensure that role-based access controls are set as you intended.
+Install or upgrade Forseti Security to help protect your Google Cloud Platform (GCP) environments by monitoring your GCP resources to ensure that role-based access controls are set as you intended.

 **[Configure]({% link _docs/latest/configure/index.md %})**